Quantum harmonic oscillator in a time dependent noncommutative background: Expectation values and uncertainty relations

 Considering the exponentially varying solution expressed in Eqn.(\ref{exp1}) and Eqn.(\ref{expd0}) subject to the constraint relation in Eqn.(\ref{expk0}), we can derive the expression for the energy expectation value, with $n=m$, as follows

 By employing the limit $\complement\rightarrow\infty$, the above expression reduces to a constant value, which represents the energy associated with the exponential EP solution in \cite{SG1}, while considering $n=m$.
-Both the analytic expression (Eqn. [\ref{Eexp}]) and its graphical representation (see Fig. [\ref{fig1}]) reveal that for real, positive values of the constants, the energy increases with time and eventually reaches a finite value at large time.
+Both the analytic expression (Eqn. [\ref{Eexp}]) and its graphical representation (see Fig. [\ref{fig1}]) reveal that for real, positive values of the constants which are chosen as per Eqn.(\ref{exp1c}) for both the cases, the energy increases with time and eventually reaches a finite value at large time.
+Here, the graphical representation also nicely reflects the fact that, at any instant, due to the deduction of energy in amount $4\rho^2d^2$ (as outlined in Eqn.(\ref{enr})), the energy associated with the generalized Bopp-shift transformation will not exceed the same associated with the standard Bopp-shift transformation.